 Figure 2.
 The exons of the DMD gene.

-Duchenne patients have mistakes (mutations) in their DMD gene.
-The most common mistake is that one or more exons are missing from the gene (a so called deletion).
-In the example in Figure 3 exon 48, 49 and 50 are missing (deleted).
+Duchenne patients have mistakes (called mutation)) in their DMD gene.
+The most common mistake is that one or more exons are missing from the gene: called a “deletion”.
+In the example in Figure 3 exon 48, 49 and 50 (48-50) are missing (deleted).

 Figure 3.
 A deletion of exon 48-50.